Fractal Koch Snowflake Spiral

 Update 2014,02,01

-The figure below is the Koch Snowflake Spiral developed using Nspire software.
+The figure below is the Koch Snowflake Spiral, which was developed using Nspire software.

 I had trouble drawing this new curve neatly (by hand).

-It wasn't until I reviewed the method of drawing the Golden Spiral - through circle arcs - that I thought circles too could possibly be a method of completing a neat approximate 'Koch Spiral'.
-Having once studied technical drawing at secondary school, a method quickly came to me.
+It wasn't until I reviewed the method of drawing the Golden Spiral—through circle arcs—that I realized circles could also be a method of completing a neat, approximate 'Koch Spiral'.
+Having studied technical drawing at secondary school, this method quickly came to me.

 Comments